StevenOosterbeek/slidevs.js/README.md

 ```

 #### Future fixes
-- Compressing styling and scripts
+- Concatenation through duplex streams
-- Possibility for multiple styling files
+- Compressing and cleaning the styling and scripts
 - Adding images within the slides